jeffrey-cochran/efficient-transformer/README.md

 # efficient-transformer
-Experimenting with MIPS approximations to dot-product attention
+Experimenting with MIPS approximations to dot-product attention.

+Based on the transformer implementation provided in